strvcom/heimdall/readme.md

   },

   /**
-   * This method will be invoked by Heimdall when the process receives a second `SIGINT` or
+   * This optional method will be invoked by Heimdall when the process receives a second `SIGINT` or
    * `SIGTERM` signal (ie. the user pressing ctrl+c twice).
 You can log something to the console or
    * perform synchronous cleanup, but the Node process will be terminated shortly and any async I/O
    * operations are not guaranteed to complete in time.